 Index funds are also one of the greatest tools to reduce the risk inherent in investing.
 You’ve heard the old adage “don’t put all your eggs in one basket.”
-Well, index funds are the epitome of that statement when it comes to investing in the market.
+A well constructed portfolio of index funds are the epitome of that statement when it comes to investing in the market.
 In the investing world, it’s called diversification.

 Now there is a chance of all of the companies failing or doing miserably financially, but the chance of that happening is far less than the chance of a single company’s stock going bust.
 When you diversify and buy a piece of many different companies, you are limiting your exposure from any single company’s stock depreciating.

-Please note that this is only one level of diversification, and I recommend diversifying among many different asset classes (i.e. bonds, stocks, metals, real estate, etc.) and markets, including assets outside of the typical stock and bond markets.
+Please note that this is only one level of diversification, and I recommend diversifying among many different asset classes (i.e. bonds, stocks, real estate, etc.), regions, and markets, including assets outside of the typical stock and bond markets.
 You can use indexing to diversify deeper by indexing bonds, real estate investment trusts (REITs), and many more asset classes both domestically and internationally.

 Index Funds Are Simple To Purchase, Setup, and Manage

 Another benefit of Index funds is how simple they are to purchase, setup, and manage.
 There are really only four steps needed to invest in index funds.

 1. Select a Brokerage.
 There are many different brokerage firms, but the three most important consideration in determining which firm to use is (1) whether or not the firm offers low-cost index funds, (2) whether the firm’s investment platform and interface is user friendly, and (3) whether the brokerage firm is well established and respected.
 The three firms I recommend to look into are Vanguard, Charles Schwab, and Fidelity.